adon-cloudcannon/landing-page-test/src/collections/posts/2023-03-04-top-10-free-sveltekit-themes-for-building-lighting-fast-static-sites-in-2023.md

 **Use case(s):** Marketing website (multipurpose)<br>**Author:** [CloudCannon](https://cloudcannon.com/)<br>**License:** MIT

-{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/blog/jovial-pipe.cloudvent.net_.png "Sendit"" alt:"Sendit SvelteKit template demo site" extend:false border:false %}
+{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/blog/jovial-pipe.cloudvent.net_.png" alt:"Sendit SvelteKit template demo site" extend:false border:false %}

 Sendit is a multipurpose SvelteKit theme made with the Bootstrap CSS framework.
 The components have been converted to [Bookshop](https://github.com/CloudCannon/bookshop).
 It’s the perfect starting point to see how CloudCannon works and build out a clean, modern looking site at the same time.